 There are situations where an application matures and does everything that it needs to do, and this is fine.
 If an application is still useful I have no hesitation paying for an update from time to time that keeps the application up-to-date on the current operating system.
 How long do you suppose you could pay for abandonware before you actually realized that it was abandoned?

 When my long-time invoicing software Billings went to a subscription model I found another option.
-For the time being I'm still using Adobe CS5 and TextExpander but when they stop working on some future version of my operating system you can count on the fact that I will look for alternatives rather than signing up for a subscription.
+I have also left Adobe behind and am happily using Affinity Photo and Affinity Designer instead of Photoshop and Illustrator.
+Other apps like TextExpander and Tower have moved to subscriptions so when they stop working on some future version of my operating system you can count on the fact that I will look for alternatives rather than signing up for a subscription.